loopbackio/loopback-next/docs/site/Discovering-models.md

 `--schema`: Specify the schema which the datasource will find the models to discover

+`--optionalId`: Specify if the Id property of generated models will be marked as not required

 ### Interactive Prompts

 Based on the option, the tool may prompt you for: